Alirsni/DailyReports/README.md

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: do some js training
+Based on the progress made today and the remaining tasks, the following steps should be taken: do some js training!!

 ## Conclusion
-road map must be available to train better
+i dont know whats my next plan is